Population Profiles

 BRFSS

 The Texas Behavioral Risk Factor Surveillance System (BRFSS), initiated in 1987, is a federally supported landline and cellular telephone survey that collects data about Texas residents regarding their health-related risk behaviors, chronic health conditions, and use of preventive services.
-This surveillance can be used to monitor the Healthy People 2020 Objectives for current smoking, obesity, high blood pressure, exercise and physical activity, flu and pneumonia vaccinations, cholesterol and cancer screenings, seat belt use, as well as other risk factors.
+This surveillance can be used to monitor the Healthy People 2030 Objectives for current risk factors, including overweight and obesity status.

 In 2011, BRFSS began including data received from cell phone users and using a new data weighting methodology called raking or iterative proportional fitting.
-These changes allowed BRFSS to reach segments of the population that were previously inaccessible-those who have a cell phone but not a landline-and produce estimates of risk factors and diseases that are more representative of the population.
 Therefore, data collected in 2011 and beyond cannot be directly compared to data collected before 2011.
-In the dashboards above, these years are separated into two dashboards to avoid such comparisons.

 Access to Parks